OfficeDev/office-js-docs-pr/docs/publish/host-an-office-add-in-on-microsoft-azure.md

 5. In **File Sharing**, choose the drop-down arrow and then choose **Everyone** > **Add** > **Share**.

 > [!NOTE]
-> In this walkthrough, you're using a local file share as a trusted catalog where you'll store the add-in XML manifest file.
-In a real-world scenario, you might instead choose to [deploy the XML manifest file to a SharePoint catalog](../publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md) or [publish the add-in to AppSource](/partner-center/marketplace-offers/submit-to-appsource-via-partner-center).
+> In this walkthrough, you're using a local file share as a trusted catalog where you'll store the add-in manifest file.
+In a real-world scenario, you might instead choose to [deploy the manifest file to a SharePoint catalog](../publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md) or [publish the add-in to AppSource](/partner-center/marketplace-offers/submit-to-appsource-via-partner-center).

 ## Step 2: Add the file share to the Trusted Add-ins catalog